An early prototype, with the controller app

 The final product

-A small, toy-sized car that uses a BBC micro:bit, and is controlled using a smartphone
+A small, toy-sized car that uses a BBC Micro:Bit, and is controlled by a smartphone app using Bluetooth.

 We designed a PCB that uses a H-bridge made up of transistors.
 This allowed us to control the direction of current flow, which determined which way the motors would spin.

 The base of the car is a laser-cut sheet of acrylic plastic.
-The car is held up by two wheels, and a ball caster to keep balance.
+The car is held up by two front wheels, and a ball caster at the rear to keep balance.

 This project was part of the 'Engineering Projects and Entrepreneurship' module of our degree programme, and received a grade of 90%.